 - structural requirements

-Many manufactured homes that you see today, were built prior to 1976, which was a very popular and affordable option, due to the easy of construction/manufacturing.
+Many manufactured homes that you see today were built prior to 1976, which was a very popular and affordable option due to the ease of construction and manufacturing during that time.

 Manufactured homes are built only to preemptive federal codes governed by the U.S. Department of Housing and Urban Development (HUD), which among other things require that manufactured homes be constructed on a non-removable steel chassis so the manufactured home can be movable, or moved at any time.
 Also, state and local zoning regulations significantly limit where manufactured homes can be erected.
 Manufactured homes do not have many design options, as they are all built very similar.

 Modular homes, on the other hand are built to meet more stringent local and state building codes, such as the International Residential Code, IRC, or the International Building Code, IBC.
 Modular homes must have a foundation such as concrete or reinforced masonry to meet local building code requirements.
 Modular homes provide you with the opportunity to customize the floor plan, much more than a manufactured home.